Flag of Gdańsk: Design and symbolism

 The current flag consists of a red field, with a gold five-pointed crown above two white crosses, arranged vertically.
 The emblems are identical to those found in the city's coat of arms, and are positioned closer to the hoist side of the flag, with the vertical axis in the center of the emblems positioned exactly one-third of the length of the flag away from the hoist edge of the flag.
-The flag uses a 5:8 proportion.
+The flag uses a 5:8 aspect ratio.
 Unlike in some other versions of the device, the upper cross does not enter the crown, but rather is positioned below it; this is also reflected on the city's arms.
 The royal crown represents the permission given by King Casimir IV, while the crosses can represent both the Hanseatic League and Christianity.
 The red color of the flag's field was a popular Hanseatic color, and also represents the right to use red wax that was given to authorities in Gdańsk by the King.